 Not so long ago, a gray bedroom would have been unthinkable.
-Beige and brown were the neutrals du jour, and gray considered grim and cave-like.
-But today, gray has taken its place as a neutral that not only adds serene sophistication to the bedroom, but is also versatile enough to play well with every other color of the rainbow.
-If you’re wondering how to spark up an otherwise gray room, take a look at the nine bedrooms featured here.
-Each adds just a touch of color, and yet, it’s just enough.
+Beige and brown were the neutrals du jour, and gray was considered grim and cave-like.
+Today, gray has taken its place as a neutral that not only adds serene sophistication to the bedroom but is also versatile enough to play well with every other color of the rainbow.
+If you’re wondering how to spark up an otherwise gray room, look at the fifteen bedrooms featured here.
+Each adds a touch of color, yet it’s just enough.

 Peaceful Green and Gray

-Fresh, cool and vibrant, green conveys a vibe of health, growth and wellbeing.
-That makes it perfect for the bedroom, where helps to soothe and relax you.
+Fresh, relaxed, and vibrant, green conveys a vibe of health, growth, and well-being.
+That makes it a perfect color for the bedroom, where it helps to soothe and relax you.
 When green works its magic in a space that is otherwise gray and white, the result is tranquil and yet sophisticated.
-When the green comes in the form of a dramatic wallpapered accent wall, it’s even better.Continue to 4 of 10 below.
+It's even better when the green comes in the form of a dramatic wallpapered accent wall.Continue to 3 of 15 below.

-Gray and white is classic, clean and peaceful.
+Gray and white are classic, clean, and peaceful.
 If not done carefully, however, it can be a bit monotonous.
-The romantic bedroom shown here, designed by AM Dolce Vita, shows how to keep a very subtle palette out of the doldrums: add plenty of pattern.
-The strong – yet not overpowering – patterns on the bench, drapes and area rug keep the eye moving throughout the space, and add the necessary interest to a monochromatic color scheme.Continue to 5 of 10 below.
+If you want to make things more playful, you can add plenty of patterns or bold accents.
+Strong—yet not overpowering—decor will keep the eye moving throughout the space and add the necessary interest to a monochromatic color scheme.Continue to 4 of 15 below.

-Here’s how to have fun with gray: add in a heaping dose of polka dots.
-This bedroom shows off gray’s whimsical side with the aforementioned dots on the European shams and the curtains.
-The color scheme is a soft one, but the touches of blue on the throw pillow, quirky bedside collectibles and right-in-between-gray-and-blue accent wall at the head of the bed add plenty of interest and a whole lot of charm.Continue to 6 of 10 below.
+Here’s how to have fun with gray: add a lovely dose of blue.
+This bedroom takes the modern feel of gray and pairs it with a plush blue comforter.
+The color scheme is soft, but the touches of blue on the throw pillow, quirky bedside collectibles, and right-in-between-gray-and-blue walls add plenty of interest and a lot of charm.Continue to 5 of 15 below.

 Looking for a way to light up an otherwise dark room?
 Then take a look at orange.
 This citrusy hue is bright and cheerful, with just a touch of retro appeal.
-See how it transforms the dark wood and moody gray walls in this bedroom into something unexpectedly wonderful.
-Orange is a great counterpoint for any shade of gray; it’s bright and cheerful like yellow, but has more depth, making it strong enough to hold its own against even the darkest gray.Continue to 7 of 10 below.
+It transforms a neutral bedroom into something unexpectedly wonderful.
+Orange is an excellent counterpoint for any shade of gray; it’s bright and cheerful like yellow but has more depth, making it strong enough to hold its own against even the darkest gray.Continue to 6 of 15 below.

 Many Shades of Gray

-This glamorous bedroom designed by Michael Abrams Limited is a wonderful example of a monochromatic color scheme.
-When you work with just one color, it’s crucial to add plenty of texture, which this bedroom does with metal trim, glass, wood logs in the fireplace, quilted bedding and puckered window treatments.
-If you’re worried about too much gray in your bedroom making it appear gloomy or mundane, then use brilliant accents of white, glass, or other textures and hues to add some character and... charm.Continue to 9 of 10 below.
+When working with just one color, adding plenty of texture is crucial.
+You can do this with metal trim, glass, patterns, quilted bedding, and even a stunning accent wall.
+If you’re worried about too much gray in your bedroom making it appear gloomy or mundane, then use brilliant accents of white, glass, or other textures and hues to add some character and charm.Continue to 8 of 15 below.

-Depending on the intensity of the purple chosen, a purple and gray bedroom can be subtle and sophisticated, or bright and dramatic.
-Because purple is such a strong color, however, most people use it as an accent in an otherwise neutral bedroom, like the clean and simple white, gray and mixed-wood Scandinavian room shown here.
-Just a touch of purple in the bedding and pow!
-The room takes on a whole new vibe.Continue to 10 of 10 below.
+Depending on the intensity of the purple chosen, a purple and gray bedroom can be subtle and polished or bright and dramatic.
+Since purple is such a strong color, most people use it as an accent in an otherwise neutral bedroom.
+Just a touch of purple through the plush headboard and bed frame, and the room takes on a whole new vibe.Continue to 9 of 15 below.